-This notice sets out your rights under the EU GDPR on how Birkdale Acupuncture collects, uses, retains and discloses your personal information.
+This notice sets out your rights under UK GDPR on how Birkdale Acupuncture collects, uses, retains and discloses your personal information.
 Personal information is information that identifies you and is about you.
 This privacy notice applies to patients, prospective patients, contractors, suppliers and visitors to our website.

 WHO WE ARE